TimOliver/TOCropViewController/README.md

 Thanks also goes to `TOCropViewController`'s growing list of [contributors](https://github.com/TimOliver/TOCropViewController/graphs/contributors)!

+iOS Device mockups used in the screenshot created by [Robbie Pearce](http://robbiepearce.com/devices).

 ## License
 TOCropViewController is licensed under the MIT License, please see the [LICENSE](LICENSE) file.